We have one of the largest selections of alpine touring bindings

 A burly ski combined with a heavy frame binding will ski as well as most alpine setups and be suitable for heavier skiers or those who ski aggressively in the backcountry.
 It also appeals to those who can only justify one pair of skis and boots for both lift-served and touring days.
 The downside is weight - extra pounds on your feet are slower on the uphill, which takes its toll over a long day of touring.

 A very light ski and boot with a tech binding will let you fly up the skintrack but for some doesn’t provide the same downhill and release capabilities of a more robust, heavy setup.
 Tech bindings require a boot with molded-in toe fittings and a slotted heel plate.
 Some super light tech boots will only work with tech bindings, but many will work with frame bindings as well.
-Super light setups are appropriate people who plan to use their binding predominately for touring vs. skiing in a resort and don’t plan to catch a lot of air or ski super aggressively.
+Super light setups are appropriate for people who plan to use their binding predominately for touring vs. skiing in a resort and don’t plan to catch a lot of air or ski super aggressively.
 They are great for long trips, spring and summer tours where deep fresh snow and crust are rare, and randonnée racing.

 Keep in mind that tech binding release values appear to use the same DIN (Deutsches Institut für Normung, a German standards organization) scale as alpine bindings, but are not DIN certified like alpine bindings - the elasticity of tech bindings and the force required to cause a release, won’t necessarily be the same as an alpine binding set at the same number.